 Spanish first explored Colorado seeking streets paved with gold.
 After Colorado became a U.S. territory, Lieutenant Zebulon Pike explored the range of the newly acquired land.
 A summit he predicted would never be scaled bears his name today.
 Gold would be discovered setting off a fever in the mountains.
 A silver boom would soon follow.

-Known as the Centennial State, Colorado entered the union in 1876.
+Known as the Centennial State, Colorado entered the union on August 1, 1876.

-Rocky Mountain National Park provides breathtaking views, trails, skiing, camping and so much more.
-For the thrill seekers, Colorado hears your call.
+Rocky Mountain National Park provides breathtaking views, trails, skiing, camping, and more.
+For the thrill-seekers, Colorado hears your call.
 With an elevation higher than any other state, Colorado counts 53 mountain peaks that reach 14,000 feet or more making the state’s rugged landscape attractive for hikers and rock climbers.
 Known as 14ers in the mountaineering world, these peaks are on a climbing to-do list.

 Space and technology play a pivotal role in Colorado.
 From the mysteries deep in the mountain at Colorado Springs to the 21st Space Wing.
 Of course, there is no lack of historical figures in the state.
 From the unsinkable Molly Brown to Buffalo Bill there is something for vintage enthusiasts and those who prefer to visit the old homestead days.